A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Introduction

 Despite their importance, anomaly detection metrics are seldom examined from an objective-oriented and application-driven standpoint.
 Existing taxonomies typically group metrics by mathematical form, aggregation level (point-based vs. event-based), or thresholding scheme.
 While these classifications are descriptive, they do not reveal the underlying evaluation motivations.
 For reliable and interpretable assessment—especially in heterogeneous IoT environments—it is crucial to understand metrics as tools designed to answer specific performance questions: What aspect of detection does the metric emphasize?
 Under what conditions does it behave reliably?
 And what types of uncertainty or bias does it introduce?

 To address this gap, this paper presents an application-driven reexamination and reclassification of anomaly detection evaluation metrics.
 Unlike traditional taxonomies that focus primarily on computational structure, our framework organizes metrics according to their underlying evaluation objectives—the specific performance demands they are intended to capture.
 This objective-aware perspective enables a clearer understanding of how metrics relate to one another, how they align with diverse IoT application needs, and how they influence the interpretation of algorithmic performance.
 By framing anomaly detection evaluation around operational requirements, rather than purely mathematical definitions, this work offers practical and theoretically grounded guidance for selecting and designing metrics in time series anomaly detection.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item \textbf{Objective-Oriented Reinterpretation of TSAD Metrics} \\ We reinterpret existing time series anomaly detection (TSAD) metrics from the standpoint of measurement science, viewing each metric as a measurement instrument designed to quantify a specific performance aspect under uncertainty.
-This provides a theoretical foundation for understanding how metrics embody distinct measurement objectives and trade-offs.
+The main contributions of this paper are summarized as follows: \begin{enumerate}